tanfwong/rfsoc_notes/_sources/ch4/functions.md

 * The top-level function is synthesized into the top-level module in the RTL specification.

-* Data access to the kernel from outside (the host, the Vitis platform, other kernels, and the test bench) must go through an argument of the top-level function.
+* Any data access to the kernel from outside (the host, the Vitis platform, other kernels, and the test bench) must go through an argument of the top-level function.
 The arguments of the top-level function are synthesized into interfaces to external hardware components.